PEG & ADC

 Medium pressure method

-Using a chromium-based catalyst supported on silica gel, in a loop reactor, ethylene is polymerized under medium pressure to produce high-density polyethylene.
+Using a chromium-based catalyst on silica gel, the polymerization of ethylene occurs in a loop reactor under medium pressure, producing high-density polyethylene (HDPE).

 Application